zachleat/zachleat.com/web/_posts/2018-04-05-the-compromise.md

 Senthil and Raja’s eBay method is great!
 However, I would make one small change to their approach (and this is also why I don’t prefer `font-display: optional`)—I like rendering web fonts on an empty cache load!
 Thus, the Compromise is born, borrowing _heavily_ from eBay’s approach.

 If you’ve been following along at [The Comprehensive Guide to Font Loading Strategies](/web/comprehensive-webfonts/), you may be aware that my personal favorite method is currently transitioning to [Critical FOFT with preload](/web/comprehensive-webfonts/#critical-foft-preload), given that [preload](https://caniuse.com/#feat=link-rel-preload) support is on the cusp of widespread support.

-Let’s Frankenstein them together!
+_Curious what FOFT is?
+Check the [Web Font Loading Glossary](/web/webfont-glossary/)._

+Let’s Frankenstein the eBay method and the Critical FOFT method together:

 <p class="primarylink primarylink-demo"><a href="https://www.zachleat.com/web-fonts/demos/critical-foft-preload-fallback-optional.html">“The Compromise”</a></p>